Iguana

 Loss of balance

-If your iguana seems to be unable to stand on four feet, it might be because temperature is too cold.
-Restore the temperature, but if it still struggles to keep balance, check with a vet.
+If your iguana seems to be unable to stand on four feet, it might be because the temperature is too cold.
+Iguanas are ectothermic and rely on external heat sources to regulate their body temperature.

 If you want to read similar articles to How To Know If My Iguana Is Sick, we recommend you visit our Pets category.